 The data that customers put into google systems is theirs, and Google do not scan it for advertisements nor sell it to third parties.

-Google offer their customers a detailed data processing amendment that describes google’s commitment to protecting customer data.
+Google offers its customers a detailed data processing amendment that describes google’s commitment to protecting customer data.
 It states that Google will not process data for any purpose other than to fulfill google’s contractual obligations

 if customers delete their data, Google commits to deleting it from google systems within 180 days.